weaveworks/weave-gitops-private/docs/adrs/0013-pipelines-promotions.md

 As [discussed in RFC](../rfcs/0003-pipelines-promotion/README.md) four alternatives were discussed:

 - weave gitops backend
-- pipelines controller
+- pipeline controller
 - weave gitops + pipeline controller  + promotion executor
 - promotions service

-The `pipeline controller` solution has been chosen over its alternatives (see alternatives section) due to
+The `pipeline controller` solution has been chosen over other alternatives (see alternatives section) due to

 - It enables promotions.
 - It allows to separations roles, therefore permissions between the components notifying the change and executing the promotion.